milesmfe/botrap/README.md

 Successful play requires balancing offensive and defensive strategies.
 Aggressive players might focus on trapping opponent cards early, but this approach risks creating traps that affect their own future hands.
 Conservative players might wait to apply traps until they can ensure their own safety, but this gives opponents more opportunities to establish favorable board states.

 The accumulating nature of trap rules means early decisions have cascading effects.
-Applying a Trap Suit rule on clubs in hand one will affect every subsequent hand where clubs appear.
+Applying a Trap Suit rule on clubs in hand one will affect every subsequent hand where clubs appear, as cards are returned to the deck, reshuffled, and redealt after each rule application.
 This creates a risk-reward dynamic where powerful early moves can backfire later in the round.

 Gold cards represent the most crucial strategic decision point.
 Using Gold too early wastes its trap-clearing potential, but waiting too long might mean facing an impossible trap situation.
 Experienced players often hold Gold until they can simultaneously clear their own traps while leaving opponents vulnerable.